gitbrent/PptxGenJS/README.md

 **Major PowerPoint object types**

-- Slides can include Charts, Images, Media, Shapes, Tables, Text and more.
+- Slides can include Charts, Images, Media, Shapes, Tables, Text and more
 - SVG images and YouTube videos are supported when viewed in PowerPoint online/2019+ desktop application

 **Modern architecture**